warriordog/mooltipage/README.md

 ### Requirements:
 - Node.JS 14.x or newer
-- Windows, Linux, or Mac OS
+- Windows, Linux, or Mac OS. **Important Note: Watch mode on Mac OS is currently unstable.
+Please avoid watch mode or use another OS if possible.**

 ### More Information:
 Check out the [Getting Started Guide](https://warriordog.github.io/mooltipage/sections/gettingStarted/home.html) to quickly learn the basics of Mooltipage.